arbexmb/travel_route_challenge/README.md

 # Travel Route Challenge

-This repository contains an application design for the the Travel Route Challenge.
+This repository contains an application design for the Travel Route Challenge.

 ## Introduction

 The application was developed using Ruby as the programming language, and Rails as the main development framework.
-As requested, a console and a REST API interfaces were created, and their functionalities include searching for the cheapest travel route, given a .csv file, and creating a new route and append it to this file.
+As requested, a console and a REST API interfaces were created, and their functionalities include searching for the cheapest travel route, given a .csv file, and creating a new route and append it to the file.

-Besides that, and also to make the test easier to correct, I have set up a Docker container to mount the application, in order to make the building process easier.

 ## Setup

 There are two ways to setup the application.

+*I have add a Dockerfile into the project to give it another way to set it up, if necessary.*

 ##### First option:

-The first and simplest one only requires that you have `ruby` installed in your local OS.
+The first and simplest way to setup the application only requires that you have `ruby` installed in your local OS.

 With that said, you can simply clone this repository, run `bundle install` to install the dependencies, and `rails s` to start the server on port 3000.